Light Duty Restrictions for Nurses: Examples and FAQ

 Light Duty Restrictions for Nurses: 5 Key Examples

-To get a better idea of how facilities can assign light duties, we can take a look at the following examples of what light duty nursing jobs and restrictions can look like, along with situations that might warrant them.
+To get a better idea of how facilities can assign light duties, we can take a look at the following light duty work examples as they might pertain to nursing jobs, along with situations that might warrant them.

 Example 1: Pregnant Nurse